Massive security phalanx aims to shield Biden inauguration from mob, 'lone wolf' threats

 "We're not taking any chances," Walker told NBC.
 "It's just to ensure the peaceful transition of presidential power."

-In addition, some 2,300 law enforcent officials from across the United States have been sworn in as special deputy U.S. Marshals, supporting the overall security operation led by the U.S. Secret Service.
+In addition, some 2,300 law enforcement officials from across the United States have been sworn in as special deputy U.S. marshals, supporting the overall security operation led by the U.S. Secret Service.

 "The promotion of violence on these fringe channels are explicit, and include instructions on weapon modifications and combat techniques," Jones said.
 "The FBI appears to be taking these threats seriously, but disciplined lone wolf actors, regardless of ideology, are extremely difficult to track."

-(Reporting by David Lawder, Jonathan Landay, Heather Timmons, David Shepardson, Idrees Ali and Phil Stewart; Writing by David Lawder; Editing by Heather Timmons and Lincoln Feast.)
+(Reporting by David Lawder, Jonathan Landay, Heather Timmons, David Shepardson, Idrees Ali and Phil Stewart; Writing by David Lawder and Andy Sullivan; Editing by Heather Timmons, Lincoln Feast and Jonathan Oatis)

 ((David.Lawder@tr.com; +1 202 354 5854; Reuters Messaging: david.lawder.thomsonreuters.com@reuters.net))